wazuh/wazuh-documentation/source/user-manual/registering-agents/register_agent_manual.rst

 	   (Q)uit.
 	Choose your action: A,E,L,R or Q:

 2. Press `A` and `Enter` to add an agent.
-You'll be asked for the agent's name (use the agen't hostname or another arbitrary name), its IP and the agent ID (you can left this field empty to auto-assign an ID).
+You'll be asked for the agent's name (use the agent hostname or another arbitrary name), its IP and the agent ID (you can leave this field empty to auto-assign an ID).

 In this example, we'll add an agent with name "Example", dynamic IP (`any`) and automatic ID::